 Massachusetts Department of Industrial Accidents This state government agency handles claims of workplace injury.
 Because we do not handle these sorts of claims, we direct you to the DIA site for basic information about your rights if you are injured.

 Massachusetts Disability Law Center This legal services organization provides advice and legal representation to low-income individuals living with disabilities, including employment matters.

-Massachusetts Division of Unemployment Assistance The Massachusetts DUA is the state agency that provides unemployment insurance benefits and information on job training and placement opportunities for unemployed workers in Massachusetts.
+Massachusetts Department of Unemployment Assistance The Massachusetts DUA is the state agency that provides unemployment insurance benefits and information on job training and placement opportunities for unemployed workers in Massachusetts.
 Because our firm does not handle claims for unemployment benefits, we direct you to this site for information about making and pursuing a claim for benefits.